dgraeber/seed-farmer/docs_v2/docs/getting-started/bootstrapping.md

 - `--project` (`-p`): Project identifier
 - `--trusted-principal` (`-t`): ARN of principals trusted to assume the toolchain role (can be used multiple times)
+    - _The Trusted Principal is the role invoking the SeedFarmer CLI and can assume the toolchain role...up to 5 can be added_

 ### Optional Parameters